ghimiresunil/Implementation-of-Machine-Learning-Algorithm-from-Scratch/Mathematical Implementation/confusion_matrix.md

 ## 5. F1-Score

+Before we dive deep into F1 score, the question may arise in your mind about what is F Score?

+The F-measure balances the precision and recall.

+On some problems, when false positives are more essential to minimize than false negatives, we could be interested in an F-measure that places greater emphasis on Precision.

+On other problems, when false negatives are more essential to minimize than false positives, we could be interested in an F-measure that places greater emphasis on Recall.

+The solution is the **Fbeta-measure**.

+Using an abstraction of the F-measure known as the Fbeta-measure, a beta-coefficient is used to balance recall and precision when calculating the harmonic mean.

+So,

+$F_{\beta} = \frac{1 + \beta^2 * (Precision * Recall)}{\beta^2 * (Precision + Recall)} $

+The choice of the beta parameter will be used in the name of the Fbeta-measure.
+For example, a beta value of 2 is referred to as F2-measure or F2-score.
+A beta value of 1 is referred to as the F1-measure or the F1-score.

+Three common values for the beta parameter are as follows:

+* **F0.5-Measure** (beta=0.5): More weight on precision, less weight on recall.
+* **F1-Measure** (beta=1.0): Balance the weight on precision and recall.
+* **F2-Measure** (beta=2.0): Less weight on precision, more weight on recall

+The F-measure discussed in the previous section is an example of the Fbeta-measure with a beta value of 1.

 F1- Score is the harmonic mean of the precision and recall which means the higher the value of the f1-score better will be the model.
 Due to the product in the numerator, if one goes low, the final F1 score goes down significantly.
 So a model does well in F1 score if the positive predicted are actually positives (precision) and doesn't miss out on positives and predicts them negative (recall).

 * F1- Score of Class 0 = $\frac{2 \times R_0 \times P_0}{R_0 + P_0} = \frac{2 \times 0.723 \times 0.653}{0.7223 + 0.6563} = 0.6886$